mcosovic/JuliaGrid.jl/docs/src/examples/observability.md

 ```
 This function identifies the minimal set of pseudo-measurements needed to make the system observable, which in this case is `Pseudo 2`.
 This pseudo-measurement is then transferred to the measurement model.

-As a result, the final set of wattmeters measuring active power is:
+As a result, the final set of wattmeters used for measuring active power consists of:
 ```@example 6bus
 printWattmeterData(system, device)
 ```

-Likewise, the final set of varmeters measuring reactive power is:
+Likewise, the final set of varmeters used for measuring reactive power consists of:
 ```@example 6bus
 printVarmeterData(system, device)
 ```